only search Harmonie II |

 El Cid is still a popular folk hero who lived in 1lth century and is famous as a brave and fearless warrior who fought for the Moors who ruled Spain at that time.
 It was they who named him El Cid which means 'The Lord' in Arabic.

-His skills were for hire and as a mecenary he also fought for Lérida and Aragon against the Muslim rulers.
+His skills were for hire and as a mercenary he also fought for Lérida and Arragon against the Muslim rulers.

 Charlton Heston played him in the film El Cid which is how most people outside of Spain will know of him.